alphastand27/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 - The ls -la script displays current directory contents including hidden files(starting with .) using a long format.
 5 - The ls -an script displays current directory contents using long format with user and group IDs displayed numerically and the hidden files(starting with .)
 6 - The mkdir /tmp/my_first_directory script creates the 'my_first_directory' directory in the /tmp/ directory.
-7 - The mv /tmp/betty /tmp/my_first_directory script moves the betty file from the /tmp/ directory to the /tmp/my_first_directory directory
+7 - The mv /tmp/betty /tmp/my_first_directory script moves the betty file from the /tmp/ directory to the /tmp/my_first_directory directory.
+8 - The rm /tmp/my_first_directory/betty script deletes the betty file.